 ■ Maple syrup: Since maple syrup is the boiled sap of maple trees, it is not raw, but I use it freely in my raw dessert recipes.
 It’s minimally processed and actually contains respectable amounts of minerals like manganese and zinc.
 Plus, its distinct taste is simply irreplaceable.
 Always buy 100% pure maple syrup (never “pancake syrup”), and stick with Grade B, which has the most robust flavor.

-■ Coconut palm sugar: Whether you call it coconut sugar, palm sugar, coconut crystals, or jaggery, this is one fantastic granulated sweetener.
-Coconut palm sugar is my very favorite granulated sweetener, with its low glycemic index, high mineral and B-vitamin content, and marvelous flavor (like brown sugar with a caramel edge—divine!).
+■ Coconut coconut sugar: Whether you call it coconut sugar, coconut sugar, coconut crystals, or jaggery, this is one fantastic granulated sweetener.
+Coconut coconut sugar is my very favorite granulated sweetener, with its low glycemic index, high mineral and B-vitamin content, and marvelous flavor (like brown sugar with a caramel edge—divine!).
 You can always substitute Sucanat or date sugar if you prefer.

 ■ Dates: Luscious, potassium-packed dates are an all-purpose staple in raw desserts, and they are my favorite whole-food sweetener.
 Their sticky texture can bind together brownies, bars, pie crusts, energy balls, and more, or they can be blended into fillings and purées.
 Semi-dry Deglet Noor dates are the most common and inexpensive variety, and they often come pre-pitted.
 Medjool dates are the softest, sweetest variety, and they tend to be sold with their pits still in.
 Always remove the pits from your dates before using them!
 Many other delicious dates exist (Barhi, Halawi, Khadrawi, and honey dates are some other well-known varieties)—use whichever one you love best!